Ealenn/Tv7Twitch/jobs/synchronize/README.md

-# Tv7 Twitch - Synchronize Jobb
+# Tv7 Twitch - Synchronize Job

 This project generate JSON files for each Twitch Channels on `configuration.ts`.